jumpman-cmd/HackQuest-BanditJourney/README.md

 Instructions
 Step 1: Connect to the Game
 Use an SSH client to connect to the specified host and port with the provided username and password.
-For example, you can use the following command in the terminal:
+Use the following command in the terminal:

-bash
 ssh bandit0@bandit.labs.overthewire.org -p 2220

 You will be prompted to enter the password.
 Type in bandit0 as the password.